grapefruitzinnia/im-watching-16-seasons-of-Good-Eats-from-november-til-whenever/README.md

 ## roast chicken
 oo he's using a real mortar and pestle to combine all of the seasonings including the garlic

+## french onion soup
+really want to make this, i read on wikipedia french onion soup can be made by also adding saffron 😍

 # Season 2

+## coffee
+yeahh im going to switch to coffee from espresso

 # Season 3